Nadi-System/nadi-system/paper.md

 # Summary
 We present the Network Analysis and Data Integration (NADI) System, a developing software framework designed to facilitate river data analysis.
-NADI System includes a Domain Specific Programming Language (DSL) that has a succinct and readable syntax for network metadata analysis as well as a plugin system to run user-defined functions on each node or the whole network.
+NADI System includes a Domain Specific Language (DSL) that has a succinct and readable syntax for network metadata analysis as well as a plugin system to run user-defined functions on each node or the whole network.
 Plugins provide seamless integration with other softwares and programming languages.

 NADI System can be used from the Command Line Interface (CLI), Graphical User Interface (GUI) using the NADI Integrated Development